Before becoming a doctor, I must remember the four goals of medicine in this time.

 But what can I do?
-Being angry and anxious did not help, so I have missed many years of acquiring knowledge about how to help the patients rehearsing a diagnosis, a clinical examining, learning about treatments and about how to treat people.
+Being angry and anxious did not help, so I have missed many years of acquiring knowledge about how to help patients rehearsing a diagnosis and a clinical examination, learning about treatments and about how to treat people.
 Patients will trust in someone confident and, of course, skilled.

 After difficult times, what can I say about medicine?

 It may be that I do not believe in those words I have wrote some months ago?